-Family Link is a system-wide effort to promote communication and shared parenting practices between resource and birth parents for the benefit of children in the DC foster care system.
-This effort has been made possible thanks to a partnership between DC's Child and Family Services Agency (CFSA) and FAPAC.
-Please read on for more information about Family Link's various initiatives and other shared parenting resources.
-(Note: The term resource parent is used to refer to foster, kinship, and adoptive parents.)
+Family Link is a system-wide effort to promote communication and shared parenting practices between resource and birth parents for the benefit of children in the DC foster care system that has been made possible thanks to a partnership between DC's Child and Family Services Agency (CFSA) and FAPAC.

 Please read on for more information about some of the resource and supports that FAPAC is developing in order to promote and support shared parenting through the DC child welfare system.